 We encourage you to carefully evaluate your overall physical, mental, and emotional condition in relation to these environmental challenges.
 If you have concerns or questions about your physical condition, we recommend you also consult your physician.
 If you have questions about the specific parameters of a rafting trip with Western River Expeditions, please contact our office at 1-800-453-7450 or 801-942-6669.
 We would be happy to provide any other information you need to make this decision, or to discuss any of this information in detail.

 Physical fitness on a rafting trip is probably the very best way to get the most out of your adventure.
 Hiking to hidden attractions away from the river's edge, shooting rapids with anticipation rather than anxiety, and possibly even swimming in the river are among the more active things where being more fit will enhance your whitewater rafting vacation.
 Feeling confident with your abilities is always a great feeling, but the rewards you'll get from physically preparing your body for a rafting trip will pay off in numerous ways, possibly adding years to your life.
 Now THAT'S living!
 So, how does one best prepare physically for a rafting adventure?
 Great question.
-We've made a list of simple exercises that can be combined together and are specifically applicable to a rafting adventure:
+One of Western's river guides has created a wholeprogram called "River-Fit" to help guests make the most of their fitness preparations before a rafting trip.
+We encourage you to take advantage of his custom-fit knowledge and program at www.river-fit.com.

 Strength: Gripping ropes (or paddles) is one universal constant for any rafting trip.
 Start squeezing stress balls or spring-loaded grip strengtheners.
 Keep these small items handy (pun-intended) while stopped at a red light, working at the desk, or while walking and talking.
 Legs are another key area to focus on - especially if you want to explore the side trips away from the river's edge.
-Start with walks around your neighborhood while gripping hand weights to strengthen grip simultaneously.
-You might as well do some curls with those hands weights while you're at it!
+Start with walks around your neighborhood while gripping hand weights to strengthen your grip simultaneously.
+You might as well do some curls with those hand weights while you're at it!
 Some hikes require some (or a lot of) stair-stepping activity.
-To really get your legs ready, consider squats, burpees, jump-rope or jumping jacks.
+To really get your legs ready, consider squats, burpees, jump rope, or jumping jacks.
 All the little muscles in your feet that give you balance will come in very handy (or is that footy)? while walking on uneven terrain.

 Lungs & Heart: Breathing heavy is a sure sign your heart rate is up.
-You probably know lots of ways to get your heart rate up, but one of the best ways to work your entire body (muscles AND heart and lungs) is an exercise with a stupid name, called "Burpees."
+You probably know lots of ways to get your heart rate up, but one of the best ways to work your entire body (muscles AND heart and lungs) is an exercise with a stupid name, called Burpees.
 (No, that's not what you get from consuming a 7-11 Slurpee too fast).
 You can do burpees at any pace you are ready for, but do it long enough to get breathing hard, then catch your breath and repeat for, say 5 minutes a day.
-Add in walking your dog, using hand-grip weights or anything else that also strengthens your grip to be more time efficient as you prepare.
+Add in walking your dog, using hand-grip weights, or anything else that also strengthens your grip to be more time efficient as you prepare.

 Myth #9 on our 11 Myths of Whitewater Rafting page dispels the notion that you must be athletic to enjoy a rafting trip.
 Take a look there if you want to learn more about what to expect on rafting vacations.

 If you have concerns or questions about your physical condition, we recommend you also consult your physician.
 If you have questions about the specific parameters of a rafting trip with Western River Expeditions, please contact our office at 1-800-453-7450 or 801-942-6669.
-We would be happy to provide any other information you need to make this decision, or to discuss any of this information in detail.
+We would be happy to provide any other information you need to make this decision or to discuss any of this information in detail.

 If you are pregnant, you will not be permitted to go rafting.
 Our trips take place in remote wilderness settings where access to advanced medical care can be hours away (possibly overnight), and conditions such as extreme heat and vigorous activity can exacerbate discomfort and any known or unknown conditions.